Welcome to the incredible Grand Oak house designed by Ministry of Interior Affairs.

 Mirrors are used in the bathroom to help create a spacious feel.
 This quirky reindeer light brings a bit of the childish wonder from the bedrooms into this more grown-up bathroom.

-The master bedroom is filled with subtle color, with a rich raspberry bedspread as an accent.
+The primary bedroom is filled with subtle color, with a rich raspberry bedspread as an accent.

-The wall treatment behind the bed continues into the master bedroom, which has a lovely soaking tub in place of the shower.
+The wall treatment behind the bed continues into the primary bedroom, which has a lovely soaking tub in place of the shower.

 Related Galleries & Rooms You May Like: